 This only-in-Japan festival is on at Furuoya Hachiman Shrine in the Furuya area of Kawagoe.
 It is a small, local festival.
 However, it is a designated cultural intangible folk property of Saitama Prefecture.
 Furuoya Hachiman shrine used to host the Horo Festival annually on September 15th, but they are changing the date in 2023 to be held on the Sunday before Respect for the Aged Day, a national holiday in Japan.
 As such, in 2023, it will be on Sunday the 17th of September.

-The image is from Yell Kawagoe, which unfortunately stopped publishing in 2015.
-It was a great website for Kawagoe Local Information.
+The festival starts at 1 pm with performances.
+Around 2 pm the Horo arrives.
+They make the Horo with paper flowers displayed on 36 bamboo frames.
+Four children from the local elementary school are selected to carry the Horo.
+From 3 pm the Horo parades from the shrine.
+The image below is from Yell Kawagoe, which unfortunately stopped publishing in 2015.
+It was a great website for Local Kawagoe Information.
 Take a look at the page linked though for some wonderful photos from the festival taken in 2011.

 The festival is on in the outskirts of Kawagoe.
 The location is near the Arakawa River, which separates it from Nishi ward.
 If you are coming by car it is closer to the rural area of Nishi ward than downtown Kawagoe.
 The two nearest train stations are Minami Furuya and Sashiogi on the Saikyo and Kawagoe Line.

 Things to do in Kawagoe